 A complete pathway cannot be deleted.

-The pathway status can be modified using the buttons "validate", "variant needed", "unknown", "non-functional" and "delete".
+The pathway status can be modified using the buttons "validated", "variant\needed", "unknown", "non\functional" and "deleted".

 Moreover, it is possible to add a MetaCyc pathway which has not been predicted by using a keyword search tool.